Coordinating Conjunctions

 In English, we have seven coordinating conjunctions.
 You can see them in the list below:

-It is important to know that we can use coordinating conjunctions to join different parts of a sentence.
+We can use coordinating conjunctions to join different parts of a sentence.
 To be more precise, we can use them to join:

-Coordinating Conjunctions with Words and Phrases
+Coordinating Conjunctions Joining Words and Phrases

 The officer was talking to a crying woman and a suspicious man.